qamro/data-scraping-programs/README.md

 ## Requirements

 - Python 3.10+
-- Google Chrome (installed on your system) — required for Programs 2 and 3's Selenium usage
+- Google Chrome (installed on your system), required for Programs 2 and 3's Selenium usage
 - pip

 ## Installation